What you need to know about caching

 Cache-Control

-headers, edge servers use that information for the lifetime of the object if these conditions are fulfilled: you set edge servers to acceptmax-age
+header, edge servers use this information for the lifetime of the object if the following conditions are met:- You set edge servers to accept any of the

 ,no-store